 Likewise, excessive inflow–stormwater that enters the sewer system through rain leaders, basement sump pumps or foundation drains illegally connected to the sewer–has been measured according to a variety of standards.
 Inflow is stormwater that enters the sewer system through rain leaders, basement sump pumps or foundation drains illegally connected to the sewer.
 The EPA’s benchmark is 275 gallons per capita per day, a number established based on the average wet weather flow in more than 45 different sewer systems.
 Yet it also takes into consideration the feasibility and cost-effectiveness of eliminating sources of inflow.
 Regardless of the numbers, if a plant experiences hydraulic overflows during storm events, the inflow is excessive.
 As with infiltration, Massachusetts’s definition of excessive inflow revolves in part around the financial impact of the situation and includes “all public and private inflow sources, unless existing conditions render such removal technically infeasible or cost-prohibitive.”
 Essentially, all inflow is excessive, unless it’s too pricey to remove it.

 Your region may rely on entirely different standards, so staying up to date on the most recent regulations is the only way to avoid fines or government interventions.
-Even if tests reveal that you fall within the legally “non-excessive” range, however, smart municipalities are always on the lookout for sources of I/I and ways to reduce it.
+Even if tests reveal that you fall within the legally “non-excessive” range, however, smart municipalities are always on the lookout for sources of I&I and ways to reduce it.
 Today, more advanced and effective solutions for both spot repair and end-to-end repair are available on the market.
 And better inspection tools and equipment now enable you to catch problems more efficiently.
-Envirosight’s white paper “Working Smarter Against I/I” provides advice and recommendations for identifying and eliminating excessive I/I in your system:
+Envirosight’s white paper, Combating Inflow & Infiltration From the Inside Out, provides advice and recommendations for identifying and eliminating excessive I&I in your system: